MaXerri/Class-Assignments/README.md

 Algorithms:

-* This folder contains multiple coding problems where we had to constrct time eficient algorithms in java to corresponding to a given prompt which I have also included in the folder.
+* This folder contains multiple coding problems where we had to constrct time eficient algorithms in java corresponding to a given prompt which Iincluded in the directory.
 This algorithms were written by scratch without any starter code in Java.

 ___________________________________________________